|

 2MgO(s) + C(s)

-- Very reactive with dilute hydrochloric acid forming the
+- Magnesium is very reactive with dilute hydrochloric acid forming the

 colourless soluble salt magnesium chloride and hydrogen gas.